 Amazon to spend $500M on front-line worker bonuses

 Tuesday, 30 June 2020 () Amazon announced Monday that it will spend more than $500 million to provide bonuses to its front-line workers, including its drivers and warehouse employees.
-The announcement comes after Amazon hired 125,000 permanent workers – and 50,000 temporary hires – during the pandemic to keep up with demand as consumers turn increasingly to ordering goods online.
-In March, Amazon said it planned to hire thousands in North Carolina as part of the ramp up.
-Amazon's 1 million square foot fulfillment center…
+The announcement comes after Amazon hired 125,000 permanent workers — and 50,000 temporary hires — during the pandemic to keep up with demand as consumers turn increasingly to ordering goods online.
+Amazon, one of the Louisville area's largest employers at about 6,000 workers, told investors in April it expects to spend $4 billion responding…